chbrown/pybtex/docs/rst/style_api.rst

 Template language
 =================

-BibTeX users probably know that it has a simple stack oriented language for defining bibliography styles.
-That is what is placed inside of ``.bst`` files.
+BibTeX uses has a simple stack oriented language for defining bibliography styles.
+This is what is inside of ``.bst`` files.
 For a Pythonic bibliography processor it is natural to use Python for writing styles.
 A Pybtex style file is basically a Python module containing a class named ``Formatter``.
 This class has methods like ``format_article``, ``format_book``, etc. They accept a bibliography entry (an instance of ``pybtex.core.Entry`` class) and return a formatted entry (an instance of ``pybtex.richtes.Text``).

 .. sourcecode:: python